 How do we know this?

-What goes into MSK Health?
+What goes into determining Injury Risk

 The current factors that contribute to the model are listed below.
-These factors will evolve and grow over time to produce more accurate predictions for a variety of populations ranging from sport athletes to tactical athletes to industrial athletes.
+These factors will evolve and grow over time to produce more accurate models for a variety of populations ranging from sport athletes to tactical athletes to industrial athletes.

-- Assigned Sex
+- Assigned Sex at Birth

-Near term additions
+Near term and future additions

 - Additional biomechanical metrics from Jump Scan

 - Data-driven (eg machine learning) metrics from Jump Scan